sp3006/sfguide-build-data-agents-using-snowflake-cortex-ai/README.md

 ![image](img/10_bikes_question.png)

-Fell free to explore the PDF documents and IMAGES files and ask your own questions
+Fell free to explore the PDF documents and image files to ask your own questions.

 ### Structured data questions

-These are analytical questions where the answers can be found in Snowflake Tables.
-Some examples:
+These are analytical questions where the answers can be found in structured data stored in Snowflake tables.

 - **How much are we selling for the carvers per year for the North region?**

 Notice that for this query, all 3 tables are used.
-Also Cortex Search integration in the semantic model understands that the article name is "Carver Skis":
+Also note that the Cortex Search integration in the semantic model understands that the article name is "Carver Skis".

 ![image](img/11_carver_query.png)

-Some more questions to try:
+Let's try these other questions.

 - **How many infant bikes are we selling per month?**
 - **What are the top 5 customers buying the carvers?**

-Observe the behavior of the following question:
+Now observe the behavior of the following question:

 - **What are the monthly sales via online for the racing fast in central?**